MySQLMySQL

 5. Restart your Azure Database for MySQL server if prompted

-Azure Limitations
+Azure limitations

-Some parameters might be read-only in Azure Database for MySQL, particularly in Flexible Server configurations.
+Some parameters might be read only in Azure Database for MySQL, particularly in Flexible Server configurations.
 The server-id is automatically assigned by Azure and cannot be modified.

-Create a User for Replication
+Create a user for replication

 Connect to your Azure MySQL instance and run: